Spinal stenosis is a condition typically resulting from degenerative changes in the lumbar spine.

 Department of Orthopaedic Surgery

-Dr Adam M. Pearson would like to gratefully acknowledge Dr William A. Abdu, Dr John K. Houten, and Dr Mark Chwajol, previous contributors to this topic.
+Dr Michael David Tseng would like to gratefully acknowledge Dr Adam M. Pearson, Dr William A. Abdu, Dr John K. Houten, and Dr Mark Chwajol, previous contributors to this topic.
 WAA is an author of a reference cited in this topic.
 JKH and MC declare that they have no competing interests.